NanoClem/polychess/README.md

 ## DevTeam

-Project Manager : Clement DECOOPMAN
+Project Manager : Clement DECOOPMAN.
-Developpers     : Chiheb NASRI, Juliette DUPOUY, Mohamed COUIBALY
+Developpers     : Chiheb NASRI, Juliette DUPOUY, Mohamed COUIBALY.

 ## How to use it